Methods of abortion

 Information for anyone considering having an abortion

 In Norway, women have the right to decide for themselves whether they wish to have an abortion during the first twelve weeks of their pregnancy.
+The duration of a pregnancy is determined from the first day of your last period.

 Illustration: Foto: Colourbox